jenniferhansen/basic_codes_python/README.md

 ## Project Motivation<a name="motivation"></a>

-I'm into python programming for a few weeks and in fact of that I'm not really familiar with the codes yet.
-Therefore I wanted to have my own collection of basic codes I can use when working with python.
+I'm into python programming for a few weeks now and I'm not that familiar with the language yet.
+Therefore I wanted to have my own collection of basic codes and scripts that I can use when working with python.

 ## File Descriptions <a name="files"></a>